Dartmouth-Data-Analytics-Core/RNA-seq-Primary-Data-Analysis-workshop-June-2021/Day-3/02-normalization.md

 ### Gene length

-Genes length typically varies a great deal across transcriptomes.
+Gene length typically varies a great deal across transcriptomes.
-In the below example, we see two genes, X and Y. If we were to simply compare the number of reads successfully mapped to gene X and gene Y, we would conclude gene X is expressed ~2x that of gene Y.
+In the example below, we see two genes, X and Y. If we were to simply compare the number of reads successfully mapped to gene X and gene Y, we would conclude gene X is expressed ~2x that of gene Y.

 However, since gene X is ~2x longer than gene Y, gene X contributed ~2x as many RNA fragments to the original sequencing library.
 Gene X therefore only has more reads mapped to it because it is longer, **NOT** because it is truly expressed at greater level than gene Y.